|Nutritional Guidelines (per serving)|

 Place the pan on the center rack of the oven and bake for 8 minutes.

 Remove the pan from the oven and, using the flat end of a muddler (or a small spoon or foil-covered wine cork), deflate the center of the cookie cup by pressing firmly to pack the semi-baked dough.
 At the same time, shape the inside edges into a rounded shape.

 Place the pan back into the oven and bake for two more minutes.
 Remove and deflate again.
-Repeat this 2-minute cycle one or two times (a total of 2-3 deflation cycles for a total baking time of 12-14 minutes) until the rim of the cookie cup is golden brown.
+Repeat this 2-minute cycle one or two times (a total of 2 to 3 deflation cycles for a total baking time of 12 to 14 minutes) until the rim of the cookie cup is golden brown.
 Remove from the oven, deflate one more time (and more often while cooling, if needed) and allow the cups to cool in the pan.

-- Tip: If, during the first (or second) round of deflation, you find that you have too much dough on the bottom, you can remove a little with a small spoon.
+- If during the first (or second) round of deflation, you find that you have too much dough on the bottom, you can remove a little with a small spoon.
 Simply press the remaining dough back into place to cover any holes.

 Lining the Cookie Cup with Chocolate

 Once you have the cups, it is time to coat the inside with chocolate.
 This acts as a sealant to keep the liquid from making the cookie go soft and mushy.